tripzilch/tripzilch.github.io/skulptuur/decoded-1.md

 The end result of this part is that we have the global PRNG state `S` as a Float32Array of four elements, initialized with random numbers from the hash, seeding our PRNG.
 It also declares the variables `s` and `t` into the global scope.

-## second statement: the PRNG function
+## Second statement: the PRNG function

 The second statement is the PRNG itself, this a function that returns a new pseudo-random number every time it is called.